AnnaChirumbolo/A-Kiroo/index.md

 <a name="section4"></a>

-## 4. Appendix I: Sample of raw data tables.
+## 4. Appendix I: Sample of data tables.

 One type of Appendix could contain tables of the raw data collected, so that readers and reviewers have a better insight of the results that are summarised or only visually represented in the main body of text.